fsvreddit/hive-protect/README.md

 ### Report Options

 Allows you to specify if a user's content should be reported.
 Only works if removal is turned off.

+### Reply Options

+Allows you to specify a reply to be left against the post or comment.
+These will always be mod-distinguished and you can optionally choose to sticky replies to posts.

 ## Operation notes